activa-prefapp/oam-applications/applications/aws-load-balancer-controller/README.md

 - Application Load Balancers to satisfy Kubernetes ingress objects
 - Network Load Balancers to satisfy Kubernetes service objects of type LoadBalancer with appropriate annotations

 You may need to create an IAM OIDC provider and create the necessary policies for a correct deployment of the chart.
-To set up all the requirements you can visit the chart website [here](https://artifacthub.io/packages/helm/aws/aws-load-balancer-controller#prerequisites)
+To set up all the requirements you can visit the chart website [here](https://artifacthub.io/packages/helm/aws/aws-load-balancer-controller#prerequisites).
+You can also visit the requirements section in the [organisation's documentation](https://github.com/activa-prefapp/documentation/blob/main/README.md).

 ## Infrastructure requirements